Maryjezek/team_profile_generator/README.md

 THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

+Tools Used:
+Inquirer
+Jest

+//add link to screencastify video